 It is commonly used for short-term funding needs to increase short-term cash and working capital.
 The funds will be put towards a number of items, such as employee wages, payments to suppliers, and other short-term needs.

-The loans are typically easier and faster to obtain, which makes it attractive to all companies.
+The loans are typically easier and faster to obtain, which makes them attractive to all companies.
 With fewer covenants and restraints, they are more flexible to use.
 The loans are usually accompanied by a fixed interest rate, which helps the company with managing its budgets and cash flow.

 Five Types of Asset Financing